 For RPS who are RPSS, the following requirements must be completed annually:

-Continuing education which includes 10 CEUs in Peer Competencies (minimum of three units in Peer Supervisor Ethics annually) plus two CEU hours in supervision annually.
+Continuing education which includes ten (10) continuing education units (CEUs) in Peer Competencies (minimum of three units in Peer Supervisor Ethics annually) plus two (2) CEU hours in supervision annually.
 LMHPs who are RPS will comply with the CEUs of specified licensing board.

 RPSS must receive regularly scheduled clinical supervision from an RPS.
 The RPS must be either an LMHP or directly supervised by an LMHP.
 All LMHPs supervising RPSs are required to successfully complete a state approved Peer Supervisor Training.
 LMHP supervisors must have the practice-specific education, experience, training, credentials, and licensure to coordinate an array of behavioral health services.
 Supervision refers to treatment team support, guidance and consultation afforded to unlicensed staff rendering rehabilitation services, and shall not be confused with clinical supervision of bachelor’s or master’s level individuals pursuing licensure.
 Discussions during treatment planning and treatment team meetings between the RPS and RPSS do not count as supervision.